What is Privacy?

 If you believe we have handled your personal information in a way that is not consistent with the privacy principles, you can make a complaint.
 This will help us resolve your complaint and understand where we can improve our management of your personal information.

 Please note your complaint may involve aspects of misconduct or breach of discipline.
 While we will look at privacy, we may also need to investigate these other aspects, which can result in disciplinary or criminal processes.
-QFES takes your complaint seriously so please be patient with us while we investigate all aspects of it.
+We take your complaint seriously so please be patient with us while we investigate all aspects of it.

 When making a privacy complaint, please include:

-• Which of the Information Privacy Principles you consider has been breached.
+• which of the Queensland Privacy Principles you consider has been breached.

 Please also provide any available supporting material to support the complaint to help in a timely review of your complaint.